shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

     You will be navigated to the **Dataflow page**.
 The Dataflow Gen2 interface is like Power Query in Power BI Desktop.
 We can copy queries from Power BI Desktop into Dataflow Gen2.
 Let’s give this a try.

 4. If you have not already opened it, open the **FAIAD.pbix** located in **Reports** folder on the desktop of your lab environment.
 5. From the ribbon select **Home -> Transform data**.
-Power Query window opens.
+The power Query window opens.
 As you have noticed in the earlier lab, queries in the left panel are organized by data source.
 6. From the left panel, under the SharepointData folder select **People** query.
 7. **Right click** and select **Copy**.